 - Reverse bite: When the upper teeth come down too far over the lower teeth

 - Crossbite: One or more upper teeth do not come down in front of the lower teeth when they are clenched

 - Open bite: When there is an opening between the lower and upper teeth while the teeth are clenched

 - Impacted teeth: When an adult tooth doesn’t emerge from the bone or gum

 Sometimes, you may have to visit a general dentist and receive a referral to set up a consultation with an orthodontist.

 If you are a parent, it is recommended that your child has an orthodontic examination by the age of 7.
 If they need braces or another reparative instrument, their dental provider should be able to tell by then.
-If you are concerned about your dental health, contact our dental office in NW Calgary today.
+If you are concerned about your dental health, contact our dentist in NW Calgary today.
 We’ll examine your child’s tooth to determine whether they need corrective procedures.